leosperry/ha-kafka-net/README.md

 This is an image of the dashboard from the example app.
 See [UI](https://github.com/leosperry/ha-kafka-net/wiki/UI) for additional details.

 ## How it works
-* Events are streamed from Home Assistant to the `home_assistant` topic.
-Unfortunately, the key is not utilizied by the provided home assistant kafka integration.
-Please upvote [this feature request](https://community.home-assistant.io/t/set-key-in-kafka-topic/671757/2)
-* The transformer reads the messages and then adds them to the `home_assistant_states` topic with the entity id set as a key.
-  - This allows us to compact the topic and make some assurances about order.
+* State changes are sent from Home Assistant to a Kafka topic
-* A second consumer called the state handler reads from `home_assistant_states` topic and caches all state changes exposed by home assistant to Redis.
+* HaKafkaNet reads all state changes
-  - This allows for faster retrieval later and minimizes our application memory footprint.
+* States for every entitiy allowing for faster retrieval later.
 It also allows us to have some knowledge about which events were not handled between restarts and which ones were.
 The framework will tell your automation about such timings to allow you to handle messages appropriately.
 * It then looks for automations which want to be notified.
   - If the entity id of the state change matches any of the `TriggerEntityIds` exposed by your automation, and the timing of the event matches your specified timings, then the `Execute` method of your automation will be called with a new `Task`.
   - It is up to the consumer to handle any errors.
 The framework prioritizes handling new messages speedily over tracking the state of individual automations.
-If your automation errors it will only write an ILogger message indicating the error.
+If your automation errors, an ILogger message will be written indicating the error.

 ## More examples
 I have made [my personal repository](https://github.com/leosperry/MyHome) public so that users can see working examples of some moderately complex automations.